equinix/ansible-collection-equinix/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
-If you find problems, please open an issue or create a PR against the [Equinix Metal collection repository](https://github.com/equinix/ansible-collection-equinix).
+If you find problems, please open an issue or create a PR against the [Equinix collection repository](https://github.com/FIXTHIS).

 If you require support, please email [support@equinixmetal.com](mailto:support@equinixmetal.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com/) or post an issue within this repository.